aozora404/EvE-Model-Extraction/README.md

 .dds files are the texture data.

+## Model
+The included TriExporter supports exporting .gr2 to .obj, .3ds, and a few other formats (File>Export model...).
+Use that.

+For some reason, the UV map for the models are upside down (at least in Blender).
+To fix this, use the UV editor, select all vertices and scale -1 in the Y axis.

 ## Texture
-Several texture maps are packed into different channels inside the texture data files.
+The usual texture maps are packed into different channels inside several .dds files, namely those ending with \_ar, \_no, and \_pdmg.

 ### Breakdown